FlickerSoul/universe.observer/pages/posts/2024/fantastic-cfgs/index.md

 A CFG is a direct graph representing the flow of an algorithm, illustrated in the graph below.
-We call the (big) nodes of the graph basic blocks (You can use the [detail toggle](#simple-example) to see more things)
+We call the (big) nodes of the graph basic blocks (You can use the [detail toggle](#simple-example) to see more things).
 Each basic block, identified by a unique label, is a sequence of instructions.
-The arrows from pointing from block A to block B indicates that the program may start executing block B after executing block A.
+In the following discussion, when we refer to **local analysis**, we mean the analysis within a basic block; when we refer to **global analysis**, we mean the analysis within a function.
+For example, the analysis within the `start` block is local analysis, while the analysis on the entire `main` function is global analysis.

+When looking at function calls and relationships among functions, we refer as **interprocedural analysis**.
+For example, the `call foo` instruction in `main` function invokes the `foo` function and the analysis using both `main` and `foo` is interprocedural analysis.

 <BranchingInstr id="simple-example"/>

-It is possible and actually quite often for a CFG to have a loop, roughly corresponding to the loops in the actual program.

-To be continued
+## Local Analysis

+## Global Analysis

+## Interprocedural Analysis